Directly Observing the Galaxies Likely Responsible for Reionization: Discussion

 We show the $\Delta$BIC results for the full range of $M_t$ in Figure \ref{fig:turnover}.
 We find the BIC is higher for all of the modified Schechter functions than for the fiducial model at all $M_t$, but $\Delta$BIC approaches zero at the faint end where we have no data.

 The $\Delta$BIC indicates very strong evidence against a turnover at $M_t < -12.5$ at $z \sim 6$, $M_t < -14.5$ at $z\sim 7$ and $M_t < -16$ at $z \sim 8$.
 Strong evidence is indicated for $M_t < -12$, $M_t < -13.5$ and $M_t < -15.5$, and there is positive evidence against $M_t < -11$, $M_t < -12$ and $M_t < -13$ at $z \sim$ 6, 7 and 8 respectively.
+While the $z \sim 6$ results may somewhat be driven by the very faint intrinsic luminosity of our faintest source, the model with the lowest magnification (the Zitrin-LTM-Gauss version 3 model, with $\mu = 22.6$) would place this galaxy at $M_{\rm{UV}} = -14.1$.
+To explore the effect of this uncertainty, we calculate the $\Delta$BIC between our fiducial Schechter function and the modified function with a turnover omitting this galaxy entirely, and find that there is still very strong evidence against a turnover at magnitudes brighter than $-12.5$.

-These results are in modest tension with a number of recent theoretical results \citep{2015ApJ...807L..12O,2013ApJ...766...94J,2015arXiv151200563L} and with constraints from local dwarf galaxies \citep{2014MNRAS.443L..44B,2015MNRAS.453.1503B}, implying that star formation is proceeding in lower-mass halos than simulations suggest.
-However, if the luminosity function does continue to rise to $M_{\rm{UV}} = -13$, this does support the integration of the luminosity function to this limit for the purposes of calculating the ionizing radiation available for reionization.
+These results are in modest tension with a number of recent theoretical results \citep{2015ApJ...807L..12O,2013ApJ...766...94J,2015arXiv151200563L} and with constraints from local dwarf galaxies \citep{2014MNRAS.443L..44B,2015MNRAS.453.1503B}, implying that star formation is proceeding in lower-mass halos than these simulations suggest.
+However, some other work suggests that stars could still form in these low-mass halos \citep{2011MNRAS.410.1703F,2016arXiv160401314Y,2016arXiv160307729G}.
+If the luminosity function does continue to rise to $M_{\rm{UV}} = -13$, this does support the integration of the luminosity function to this limit for the purposes of calculating the ionizing radiation available for reionization.
 Therefore, these results support the idea that faint galaxies in the early Universe could have been responsible for reionization.\\ \\